~ 1812 Dinner Menu ~

 ~ Steaks & Chops ~

-- *Pork Milan $34.00
+- Brandied Pork $34.00

-- *Lamb Chops $44.00
+- *Lamb Chops $45.00

-Tender New Zealand lamb chops chargrilled with our special blend of seasonings. and drizzled with our rosemary-cabernet-raspberry- sauce.
+Tender New Zealand lamb chops chargrilled with our special blend of seasonings and drizzled with our rosemary-cabernet-raspberry- sauce.
 Served with 1812 potatoes.

-- *Filet Mignon $49.00
+- *Filet Mignon $50.00

 8oz USDA prime center-cut filet mignon chargrilled, topped with our roasted garlic herb butter.
 Served with 1812 potatoes and fresh asparagus.(Filets prepared medium well or well done will be butterflied unless otherwise requested!)